facebookresearch/SIMAT/README.md

-This is the repository for launching code related to the SIMAT database

-see paper arxiv:...
+This repository contains the database and code used in the paper **Embedding Arithmetic for Text-driven Image Transformation**

+(arxiv: ..)

+The inspiration for the work are the geometric properties of word embeddings, such as Queen ~ Woman + (King - Man).
+We extend this idea to multimodal embedding spaces (like CLIP), which let us semantically edit images via "delta vectors".

+Transformed images can then be retrieved in a dataset of images.

+![assets/method.png]

+## Examples

-# Download dataset
+## Download dataset

 The SIMAT database is composed of crops of images from Visual Genome.
+You first need to install Visual Genome and then run the following command :

 ```python
 python prepare_dataset.py --VG_PATH=/path/to/visual/genome
 ```
-Note: on the FAIR Cluster, the path is */datasets01/VisualGenome1.2/061517/VG_100K_all/*

-# Perform inference with CLIP ViT-B/32
+## Perform inference with CLIP ViT-B/32

+In this example, we use the CLIP ViT-B/32 model to edit an image.
+Note that the dataset of clip embeddings is pre-computed.

 ```python
 import clip